timacdonald/php-style/readme.md

     ->in(__DIR__.'/src')
     ->in(__DIR__.'/tests');

-// the call and return the result of the following method...
+// then call and return the following global function...

 return style_rules($finder);
 ```